Looking to go away for college? The SMART (Selective Merit Aid/Reduced Tuition) program offers eligible undergraduate students an amazing opportunity:

 What other financial aid is offered?

-Students eligible for SMART who have superior academic records may be eligible for one of two additional scholarship opportunities.
+New first-time freshmen eligible for SMART who have superior academic records may be eligible for one of two additional scholarship opportunities.
 Students with a composite ACT score of 29 or higher (SAT 1310 total or higher) may earn an additional merit scholarship award (unweighted GPA must be above 3.0 to be considered).
 Priority is given to students who have applied to EKU by February 1.
 After February 1, the Scholarship Office will make awards until funds are exhausted.
 Apply early!

 EKU Top Scholar Award